deverhjj/ExpandableRecyclerView/README.md

 * Add a dependency to your `build.gradle`:

 ```grooey
 dependencies {
     compile 'com.github.huajianjiang:expandablerecyclerview:1.0.0-RC1'
 }
 ```

-* Or to your `pom.xml` if you are using Maven instead of Gradle:
+* or to your `pom.xml` if you are using Maven instead of Gradle:

 ```XML
 <dependency>
   <groupId>com.github.huajianjiang</groupId>
   <artifactId>expandablerecyclerview</artifactId>
   <version>1.0.0-RC1</version>
   <type>pom</type>
 </dependency>
 ```

 License